TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 In the current release, AUTOSAR client only supports *virtual switch port*. *Virtual MAC port* (MAC-only mode) is not supported.

-Note that the AUTOSAR client in the SDK has enabled only on Main R5F 0 core 1.
+Note that the AUTOSAR client in the SDK has enabled on Main R5F 0 core 1 with remote endpoint id as 28 and MCU R5F 0 core 0 with remote endpoint id as 38.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -